opentext-idol/idol-tutorials/tutorials/introduction/containers/DOCKER_DEPLOY.md

 ## Make each IDOL component accessible

-By default, in the `basic-idol` deployment, only NiFi and IDOL Find are accessible.
-The following modification exposes all component ports, for example to see IDOL Admin for Content as you did in the first lesson.
+By default, in the `basic-idol` deployment, only the NiFi and IDOL Find use interfaces are accessible.
+The following modification exposes all component ports, for example allowing you to see IDOL Admin for Content as you did in the first lesson.

 - First, stop the current system with: